 Our physiotherapy and occupational therapy students also use these spaces.
 These labs mimic realistic clinical settings for neurological rehabilitation and musculoskeletal and cardiovascular physiotherapy.
 These labs provide the ideal environment for students to practice assessment and intervention skills with other students or simulated patients before working with real patients on clinical placement.

 The Simulated Residence at the Bendigo campus enables our occupational therapy and paramedic students to practice their skills in a realistic home environment.
+This facility includes:

 - A simulated bedroom with single bed and bedroom cupboards